aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ???+ tip
-    This will show the differences between the current device configuration and what the configuration was before we did our `make deploy` command.
+    This will show the differences between the current device configuration and the configuration before we did our `make deploy` command.

 ``` bash
 diff checkpoint:< filename > running-config